Cultural transformation has an error budget

 Metrics control the pace

-A system migration that degrades performance beyond the SLO triggers a rollback.
+A system migration that burns through its error budget triggers a rollback.
 Cultural transformation needs the same mechanism.

-The SLIs come from metrics the team already owns and can explain: deployment frequency, incident resolution time, manual effort per change.
-The SLO for each sets the floor.
-A practice that doubles manual effort has consumed its error budget.
-A practice that slows deployments 10% for two weeks might be spending budget on adjustment — recoverable if the signal bounces back.
+The SLIs come from metrics the team already owns and can explain: change frequency (deployment frequency once a pipeline exists), incident resolution time, and manual effort per change.
+The SLO for each marks the line it has to stay on the good side of: a floor for deployment frequency, a ceiling for resolution time, and a ceiling for manual effort.
+A regression in any of them spends error budget, and the practice gets pulled back when the budget is exhausted, not the first time a metric dips.
+A practice that doubles manual effort and keeps it there has burned its budget.
+One that slows deployments by 10% for two weeks is spending the budget on adjustments, recoverable if the signal bounces back.

 The signals move on their own.
 The interpretation requires judgment.
 Rejection looks like a dip that correlates with a specific practice, shows up across the team, and draws complaints about the practice itself.
 Adjustment is different: the dip coincides with an unrelated incident, affects only the people still building the new habit, or fades within a sprint.
 Check-ins make that distinction.
 Without them, every regression looks the same.